Lumorti/strangerLights/README.md

 # strangerLights
-An Arduino-Python interface for controlling a set of 26 LEDs above different letters on a wall.
+An Arduino-Python interface for controlling a set of 26 LEDs above different letters on a wall (much like the ones from the first season of Stranger Things).

 Features:
  - can do words or patterns
  - can set presets to quickly swap between patterns
  - comes with 5 preset patterns, including a Tetris sequence and a bouncing light
- - can change how long the LEDs spend on/off
+ - can manually change how long the LEDs spend on/off
+ - Spotify integration, will sync light changes with your currently playing song

 ### Dependencies
 The Python control script requires pyserial.
+It also requires the latest version of spotipy if Spotify integration is wanted.

 ### Setting up
 This requires quite a lot of wire, about £20 worth.
 Each LED needs to be connected (with a resistor) to one of the digital i/o pins from 22 to 48 on the Arduino, where 22 is "a", 23 is "b" and so on.
 A recommended setup is to have a Raspberry Pi connected which has SSH capabilities, that way you can use your phone to change the lights.